Ein Herz und eine Seele

 Ein Herz und eine Seele (literally "One Heart and One Soul" i.e. "hand in glove") is a German television sitcom based on the British sitcom Till Death Us Do Part by Johnny Speight.
-The show premiered on 15 January 1973 and lasted for about twenty episodes, airing its last on 4 November 1974.
-In 1976 the show had a short-lived revival with another four episodes.
+The show premiered on 15 January 1973 and lasted for 25 episodes (22 original stories and 3 remakes), airing its last on 22 November 1976, the last four episodes featuring a revamped cast.
 Ein Herz und eine Seele was written by Wolfgang Menge.

-The show was extremely successful during its initial run and it still proves very popular in reruns.
+The show was extremely successful during its initial run and it still proves very popular in reruns, in which only the colour episodes are traditionally aired.
 Two episodes in particular, Sylvesterpunsch (about the family's New Year's Eve party) and Rosenmontagszug (set during the winter carnival season) have gained such popularity that they are now shown traditionally on German TV on New Year's Eve and Rosenmontag, respectively.

 Storyline

 The show reflects the life of a petty bourgeois family in West German Wattenscheid, characterised by the social climate of the Willy Brandt era and its political upheavals initiated by the German student movement of 1968.
 Ein Herz und eine Seele makes intensive use of references to German politics and social issues of the early and mid-1970s, when Germany was still divided, not just between East and West, but also (in the case of West Germany) between liberals and conservatives.
 To feature these tensions in a TV series broke new ground at that time.